 The Guilford Association administers oversight, review and approval of exterior property alterations through the Board’s Architectural Committee.
 The Architectural Committee meets the first Saturday of each month and applications should be received 5 days in advance of the meeting date.
 Applications are to be sent to the Guilford Association Architectural Committee, 4200 Saint Paul St., Suite 100, Baltimore, MD 21218.
 Email submissions should be directed to email@example.com.

 A written application to the Guilford Association Architectural Committee is required for all exterior alterations to existing structures, including changes in exterior paint colors and significant landscaping, and for any new structures.
-Review and approved in writing by the Architectural Committee is required prior to beginning work on any project.
+Review and approval in writing by the Architectural Committee is required prior to beginning work on any project.
 To expand on the general exterior standards in the Deed and Agreement and provide more specific guidance to the implementation of the covenants, the Association has developed Architectural Guidelines.
 The Guidelines provide the basis for approval or disapproval of applications.
 Both the Guidelines and the Application for Property Alteration are on the Guilford web page.